- Section 194J: TDS on Professional Fees and Technical Services

-Section 194E: TDS on Payments to Non-Resident Sportsmen or Sports Association
+Section 194E: TDS on Non-Resident Sportsmen & Associations

-India’s love for cricket can’t be defined by a single ‘word’.
-Whenever there is any cricket match whether involving the Indian team or IPL, the madness is clearly visible.
+India’s love for cricket can’t be defined by a single ‘word.’
+Whenever there is a cricket match, whether involving the Indian team or IPL, the madness is clearly visible.

-But have you ever wondered, how is the income of many foreign players like Angelo Mathews, David Warner etc or even umpires is taxed in India?
-Not only cricket, but many international players regularly visit India for tournaments from all sports like football, hockey, boxing, and the list is endless.
+But have you ever wondered, how the income of many foreign players like Angelo Mathews, David Warner, etc, or even umpires, is taxed in India?
+Not only cricket, but many international players regularly visit India for tournaments in all sports like football, hockey, boxing, and the list is endless.

 Who is required to deduct TDS u/s 194E?

-• Pays money to a sports institution or an association, an income as referred u/s 115BBA is required to deduct tax at source u/s 194E.
+- Pays money to a sports institution or an association; an income as referred to u/s 115BBA is required to deduct tax at source u/s 194E.

 What is Section 115BBA?

-This section provides a special tax rate @ 20% (plus EC and SHEC), Plus Surcharge as applicable on specified income arising to a Non-Resident Sportsman or Entertainer or Sports Association.
+This section provides a special tax rate @ 20% (plus EC and SHEC), Plus a Surcharge as applicable on specified income arising from a Non-Resident Sportsman or Entertainer or Sports Association.

 However, no deduction for any expenditure incurred and allowance is given to such assessee u/s 115BBA.

-Specified income includes income from participating in any games/ sports/ performance or income from advertising or income from contributing articles in the newspaper.
+Specified income includes income from participating in any games/ sports/ performance, as well as income from advertising or income from contributing articles in the newspaper.
 All such income should arise only in India.

 Section 194EE: TDS on Payment for Deposit Under NSS